1. OMOP GIS Vocabulary Package

 • Occupational Hazards (SDOH Construct)

-• Determinant: is a specific, measurable factor that has a more direct influence on health outcomes.
+• Determinant: A specific, measurable factor that has a more direct influence on health outcomes.
 Determinants are often quantifiable and can be linked more concretely to causes or risk factors affecting a person’s health, such as economic status, education, or access to healthcare.
-Examples:

 • Veteran Status (SDOHO Determinant)